arvidn/libtorrent/docs/manual.rst

 ``alert_queue_size`` is the maximum number of alerts queued up internally.
 If alerts are not popped, the queue will eventually fill up to this level.
 This defaults to 1000.

+``max_metadata_size`` is the maximum allowed size (in bytes) to be received by the metadata extension, i.e. magnet links.
+It defaults to 1 MiB.

 pe_settings
 ===========